tradingview/lightweight-charts/CONTRIBUTING.md

 ## Pull Requests

-For build instructions/suggestions see [BUILDING.md](./BUILDING.md).
+- For build instructions/suggestions see [BUILDING.md](./BUILDING.md).
+- After the review process is started please **don't** use rebase to update a branch, use merge instead.

+    It's a hard to track the changes you made in previous commits when rebasing (and even determine whether you changed something indeed).

 ### Tests